DeveloperCielo/developercielo.github.io/_i18n/en/_posts/checkout-cielo/2000-01-01-linkdepagamentos5.md

 |**Transaction completion notification**|`Notification URL`|It is sent after the shopper clicks Finalize, generating the transaction.
 This notification is sent only when the transaction is completed, regardless of whether there has been a change in status, that is, it does not mean that the transaction has been paid.|Contains all sale data.|POST or JSON|
 |**Status change notification**|`Change Status URL`|It is sent when the transaction status changes.<br>The status can be changed from “Pendente (Pending)” to “Pago (Paid)”, “Cancelada (Cancelled)” or “Não finalizada (Not Completed)”, among others.
 See the complete list of statuses in the [Payment_status] table.|Contains the order identification data (it does not have the cart data).|POST|

-*Notifications are sent to the URLs defined by the establishment in [**Store Settings**] and contain data on transactions carried out through the Super Link.
+*Notifications are sent to the URLs defined by the establishment in [**Store Settings**] and contain data on transactions carried out through the Link de Pagamento.

-It is worth noting that Super Link notifies only when a transaction is considered finalized, that is, the shopper has filled in all the details on the payment screen and clicked on **Finalize**.
+It is worth noting that Link de Pagamento notifies only when a transaction is considered finalized, that is, the shopper has filled in all the details on the payment screen and clicked on **Finalize**.

 **Example**: *The shopper accesses the payment link and chooses to pay via Pix.
-When you click Finalize, Super Link generates the Pix key and sends the transaction completion notification to the store, which will have the status “Pendente (Pending)”.
-When the shopper makes the payment via Pix, the transaction will have the status “Pago (Paid)” and Super Link will send the status change notification.*
+When you click Finalize, Link de Pagamento generates the Pix key and sends the transaction completion notification to the store, which will have the status “Pendente (Pending)”.
+When the shopper makes the payment via Pix, the transaction will have the status “Pago (Paid)” and Link de Pagamento will send the status change notification.*

 ## Notification features